ozanMSFT/pytorch-wiki/Autograd-Basics.md

 See details in the doc for how to implement such a Function [link](https://pytorch.org/docs/stable/notes/extending.html).

+We use this feature in core both in python (to implement for example complex functions like [lobpcg](https://github.com/pytorch/pytorch/blob/cb23976f9f304a6db62b612c83aae371a077031f/torch/_lobpcg.py#L262)) and in c++ (to implement some low level interaction between the distributed RPC framework and autograd [here](https://github.com/pytorch/pytorch/blob/c371542efc31b1abfe6f388042aa3ab0cef935f2/torch/csrc/distributed/autograd/functions/sendrpc_backward.h#L17)).
+This is also used extensively outside of core to implement new functions that need to interact with autograd, for example in torchvision [here](https://github.com/pytorch/vision/blob/74559c476e6dcd8701c5765e7462d6b8aa7e0966/torchvision/csrc/ops/autograd/roi_pool_kernel.cpp#L11).

 ## How do I test an autograd formula?

 Now that you have your function implemented and supporting autograd, it is time to check if the computed gradients are correct.
 We provide a builin tool for that called [`autograd.gradcheck`](https://pytorch.org/docs/stable/generated/torch.autograd.gradcheck.html?highlight=gradcheck#torch.autograd.gradcheck).
 See [here](https://colab.research.google.com/drive/1fc3pfw-tIHx0nR-E5iAFdBwY2nmnTFOG) for a quick intro (toy implementation).
 This can be used to compare the gradient you implemented with a [finite difference](https://en.wikipedia.org/wiki/Finite_difference) approximation.

+This tool is used extensively in our automated test system (in particular OpInfo-based tests).
+But is also explicitly called in some cases such as in linalg [here](https://github.com/pytorch/pytorch/blob/1022443168b5fad55bbd03d087abf574c9d2e9df/test/test_linalg.py#L719).

 ## Try out the Autograd Onboarding Lab